DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_flatfiles_emails_of_groups/README.md

   # MANDATORY
   destDir: "/path/where/files/are/stored"

-  # Facultative : if set, will generate a file only for the specified group names in list
+  # Facultative: if set, will generate a file only for the specified group names in list
   onlyTheseGroups:
     - group1
     - group2